Jackson88/ng2-cache/README.md

 ```

-By default service store data session storage, you could select one of storages:
+By default service store data in session storage, you could select one of storages:
  - session storage
  - local storage
  - memory